4C-75-63-6B-79/picoCTF_2023/README.md

 - Ran the nc command and interacted with the thing.
 - We need to add horse with stable index, name length and name.
 - Added 3 horses and then wanted to race them gave an error that not enough horses.
+- I entered it again to add horses this time I entered names with space in between something weird happend that after I entered hourse it did not give me a prompt that a horse has been added.
+- Then I entered the horse name only space and it accepted it.
 -
 </details>